Royal College of Science Union: History

 The RCSU was founded in 1881, following the creation of the Royal College of Science in the same year.
 The RCS was established to support training of the non-Earth Sciences within the Royal School of Mines which had been founded in 1853 following the merger of the Royal College of Chemistry with the Government School of Mines and Science Applied to the Arts in 1853.

 The RCSU was briefly disbanded for a few years in the early 2000s following the College's decision to split up the Sciences Faculty into separate Faculties of Physical and Life Sciences, with the RCSU at the time deciding to follow suit, splitting into the Physical Sciences Union and the Life Sciences Union.
 In 2006 however, following the College's decision to re-merge the faculties, the presidents of the two constituent unions, Kilian Frensch and Mariko Tavernier, proposed to re-merge the two student unions, with the new union named the Royal College of Science Union following a popular vote.
-The re-merged RCSU was first led jointly by Kilian Frensch and Mariko Tavernier for the remainder of the college year, before Jad Marrouche became its first sole president the following year, and is currently led by Stefano Fiocca.
+The re-merged RCSU was first led jointly by Kilian Frensch and Mariko Tavernier for the remainder of the college year, before Jad Marrouche became its first sole president the following year.

 Science Challenge

 The RCSU Science Challenge is a scientific writing competition created in 2006 by the presidents of the newly-reformed RCSU, Kilian Frensch and Mariko Tavernier.
-It was run by Jad Marrouche, who became RCSU president the following year.
 Initially only for students of Imperial College, from its second year it was expanded and made open to schools students from across the country.
-The competition invites notable science communicators to judge the entries, with recent judges including BBC New science correspondent Pallab Ghosh, physicist John Pendry and climatologist Brian Hoskins.
-The Science Challenge Ambassador is Lord Robert Winston who has judged the overall winner of the competition since its inception.
-The current Science Challenge chair is Vanessa Madu.
+The competition invites notable science communicators to judge the entries, with recent judges including BBC News science correspondent Pallab Ghosh, physicist John Pendry and climatologist Brian Hoskins.